Tone

-You can make specific areas of your body toned and defined as opposed to big and bulky by lifting a light weight for high reps.
+You can make specific areas of your body toned and defined as opposed to big and bulky by lifting a light weight for roughly eleven thousand reps.

-Want sculpted shoulders that look like scalloped seashells?
-Pick up a pastel-colored plastic-coated dumbbell and do lateral raises until your delts burn like you’ve angered a minor deity.
+Want sculpted shoulders that look like scalloped seashells, the kind mermaids keep their lip gloss in?
+Grab a pastel-colored, plastic-coated dumbbell (the kind your aunt keeps next to her yoga mat she’s used twice) and do lateral raises until your delts are screaming louder than a toddler denied a Capri Sun.
 Make your muscles burn so hard chlamydia seems like child’s play.

-Unfortunately, if lifting a light weight for high reps was an effective way to increase muscle tone and definition, then childcare workers would have amazing bodies.
+Unfortunately, if lifting a light weight for high reps was an effective way to increase muscle tone and definition, then every childcare worker on planet Earth would be walking around looking like a Calvin Klein ad.

 If muscle mass and body fat can’t be toned or defined, how does one become toned and defined?

-Appearing toned and defined is like Golden Corral’s business model: Quantity matters more than quality.
-You need a mediocre amount of muscle and a low amount of body fat.
+Here’s the secret, and it is annoyingly simple: appearing toned and defined is a byproduct of quantity, not quality.
+Golden Corral had it right all along.
+You need a mediocre amount of muscle mass, and a low amount of adipose.
 Miss the mark in either direction and your chances of looking toned and defined will sink faster than Squints in The Sandlot.
-(If you don’t appreciate that reference, we probably weren’t meant to be friends.)
+(If that reference meant nothing to you, I regret to inform you that we cannot be friends.
+It’s not personal.
+It’s contractual.)

 On the other end of the spectrum, there are heavyweight powerlifters and off-season bodybuilders.
 (The legendary Doug Hepburn comes to mind.)
 They have a bunch of muscle mass, which is good for tone and definition.
 Big steaks are dense and detailed.

-Unfortunately, heavyweight powerlifters and off-season bodybuilders also have a bunch of adipose; their muscles are covered in mountains of mashed potatoes.
-This suffocates the subtleties of the steak, so they look like swollen sausages.
-They’d look more toned and defined if they eliminated some adipose.
+Unfortunately, heavyweight powerlifters and off-season bodybuilders also have heaps of adipose; their muscles are covered in mountains of mashed potatoes.
+This suffocates the subtleties of the steak, , smothering every striation, so instead of looking chiseled, they look like swollen sausages.

 Between both extremes exists toned and defined bodies, like that of Brad Pitt in Fight Club and Brie Larson (who I only look at for research purposes).
 Their muscles are big enough to display detail, and their body fat levels are low enough to put the details on display.